Johnny Olszewski: Political positions

 While in the Maryland House of Delegates, Olszewski was described as a blue-collar, pro-labor but socially conservative Democrat.
 During his county executive campaign, he described himself as being both a "principled Democrat" as well as a "progressive Democrat".
+Olszewski voted with President Donald Trump's stated position 13.6% of the time in the 119th Congress through 2025, according to a VoteHub analysis.

 Crime and policing

 In September 2020, following the murder of George Floyd, Olszewski introduced legislation to ban police chokeholds, provide additional protections to police whistleblowers, and require officers to intervene when colleagues use excessive force.
 The bill passed and became law.
 In February 2023, following the shooting death of 17-year-old Tre'shaun Harmon in Towson, Maryland, Olszewski pledged additional security measures in downtown Towson.

 In September 2025, amid threats from President Donald Trump to deploy the National Guard in Baltimore to conduct municipal policing, Olszewski signed onto a letter to Trump urging him to reconsider, citing the city's lower crime statistics, community policing, and violence reduction programs.